LDemetrios/TypstTuringMachine/README.md

 You can also specify custom starting, accepting and rejecting state names.
 Returns the pair of the `data` and the ending state.
 The ending state is `none` if the machine broke, or the last state machine was in, otherwise.
-Note that if machine broke, there is still data about its evaulation
+Note that if machine broke, there is still data about its evaluation

 + `trace` &mdash; displays the evaluation process.
 Accepts the data received from `run`, and the last state.